kiskadee-studio/kiskadee/schema/rules.md

 - The ability to customize cursors has been deprioritized.
 Instead, each component will have a predefined cursor that best matches its semantic purpose and interaction model, ensuring consistent and appropriate cursor behavior across the design system.
+- The absence of italic indicates that the text is rendered as normal.
+This means that, in both Kiskadee and the majority (if not all) of platforms, text is presented in its regular style with the optional alternative of being italicized.
+With this in mind, to optimize performance, Kiskadee does not apply any styling for normal text as it is the default; it only applies styling when italic formatting is required.